gauravsmartgeek/World_Stock_Price_Analysis/README.md

 # World Stock Price Analysis Report

-## Objective
+## Project Overview
-Analyze global stock price trends, brand performance, sector growth, and stability across countries, brands, and industries using historical market data.
+This project analyzes global stock price trends, brand performance, sector growth, and market stability across countries, companies, and industries using historical stock market data.
+The dashboard provides interactive visualizations to explore price trends, top performers, and stable entities.

-## Key Findings
+## Key Insights
-- **Best Performing Country:** USA leads in price growth and volume across all quarters.
+- **Best Performing Country:** United States (USA) leads in stock price growth and trading volume across all quarters.
-- **Top Performing Companies:** Chipotle stand out for high daily returns and price stability.
+- **Top Performing Companies:** Chipotle demonstrate the highest average daily returns and stable price trajectories.
-- **Most Stable Company:** Chipotle and Spotify shows consistently low volatility and steady moving averages.
+- **Most Stable Company:** Chipotle and Spotify shows consistent stability with low volatility and steady moving averages.
-- **Best Performing Industries:** Cryptocurrency and Music sectors have top weekly prices and market activity.
+- **Best Performing Industries:** Cryptocurrency and Music sectors are the top performers with robust prices and market activity.

 ## Files
-- **World Stock analysis.csv:** Cleaned dataset ready for analysis.
-- **World stock price analysis report.xlsx:** Interactive dashboard report with charts and summary highlights.
+- **Interactive Excel Dashboard:** Download the [`World stock price analysis report.xlsx`](https://drive.google.com/drive/folders/1WnWjotLs6RnuY44INvYz2Qi01v3KXBDn?usp=sharing) from Google Drive due to file size limitations on GitHub.
+- **Cleaned Data (CSV):** The cleaned dataset is provided as a zipped CSV file: [`World Stock Analysis.zip`].

 ## How to Use
-- Open the Excel report for dashboard exploration.
+- Open the Excel dashboard to interact with the data visualizations.
-- Use slicers to filter by country, brand, or sector.
+- Use slicers to filter by Date, Brand_Name, and Industry_Tag.
-- Review key insights in the summary boxes above the dashboard.
+- Review key findings displayed in the summary boxes.
+- Use the CSV file for further analysis or custom computations outside Excel.

 ## Tools Used
+- Microsoft Excel (Power Query, PivotTables, PivotCharts)
-- Excel Power Query for cleaning and transformations
+- Data cleaning and feature engineering done with Excel Power Query
-- PivotTables/PivotCharts for analysis and visualization
-## Credits
-- Kaggle- World Stock Prices

-## About
+## About the Author
-Authored by [Gourab Kumar Dash], Data analyst.
-For queries or detailed methodology, contact via LinkedIn.
+This project was created by [Your Name], an aspiring data analyst focused on applying real-world datasets and Excel-based analytics for practical insights.

+## License
+This repository is open for educational and professional use.
+Please contact for permissions related to commercial use.

+---

+*Note:* The cleaned dataset CSV is large in size, so it is hosted on Google Drive to ensure accessibility and usability.

+---

+Feel free to replace `"your-google-drive-link"` with your actual public share link.
+This README provides a professional, clear introduction and usage guide, helping others navigate and use your project efficiently on GitHub.